Emily Lyle: Biography

 Emily Lyle grew up in Kilbarchan, Renfrewshire, Scotland.
 She studied English language and literature at the University of St Andrews (MA 1954), followed by an education course at the University of Glasgow (Diploma in Education, 1955).

 For six years she taught English in secondary schools in Britain and New Zealand before she was appointed as a lecturer in English at Ripon College of Education in Yorkshire (1961–65).
 While employed as a senior lecturer in English at Neville’s Cross College in Durham (1965–68), she wrote her doctoral dissertation "A Study of Thomas the Rhymer and Tam Lin in Literature and Tradition" (1967) at the Institute of Folk-Life Studies at the University of Leeds.
 Moving away from the teaching of English literature, she soon established herself in the field of Scottish studies.

 Academic career

 In 1976-77, she went to Australia as a visiting fellow at the Australian National University.
-There she collected oral material from those with Scottish connections, some of which is included in the CD “Chokit on a Tattie” (focusing on children’s songs and rhymes), and in a forthcoming issue of the journal Tochter.
+There she collected oral material from those with Scottish connections, some of which is included in the CD “Chokit on a Tattie” (focusing on children’s songs and rhymes), and in a forthcoming issue of the journal Tocher.
 In 1977, Lyle donated copies of her tape recordings to the National Library of Australia.
 The work she did as a Fellow of the Radcliffe Institute of Harvard University in 1974-75 gave her increased visibility as a ballad scholar and led to many more visits to Harvard, including an appointment at the Center for the Study of World Religions in 1995.